spaceship-prompt/spaceship-prompt/docs/sections/kubectl.zh.md

 ### Defining color base on current context or namespace

 To set the section to a different color based on context or namespace, you can define an array of pair values in which the first value of a pair is a color name to use and the second value is a regular expression pattern to match against the section text (context name and/or namespace).
 The first matched pattern will determine the color, so list order can be used to prioritize patterns.
-The first matched pattern will determine the color, so list order can be used to prioritize patterns.

 Here is an example: